 |

-Information Other than the Ind AS Financial Statements and Auditor's Report thereon
+Information Other than the Ind AS Standalone Financial Statements and Auditor’s Report thereon

 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board's Report including Annexures to Directors' Report, Management Discussion and Analysis Report, but does not include the financial statements and our auditors' report thereon.
+The other information comprises the information included in the Board's Report including Annexures to Directors' Report, Management Discussion and Analysis Report, but does not include the Standalone Financial Statements and our auditors' report thereon.
 The other information as stated above is expected to be made available to us after the date of this auditors' report.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available, and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the Standalone Financial Statements, our responsibility is to read the other information identified above when it becomes available, and, in doing so, consider whether the other information is materially inconsistent with the Standalone Financial Statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
 When we read the other information as stated above and if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance and describe necessary actions required as per applicable laws and regulations.

-In preparing the financial statements, the Board of Directors of the company is responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+In preparing the Standalone Financial Statements, the Board of Directors of the company is responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 The Board of Directors is also responsible for overseeing the company's financial reporting process.

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the Standalone Financial Statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Standard on Auditing will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Standalone Financial Statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional scepticism throughout the audit.
 We also:

 • Obtain an understanding of internal financial control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i) of the Act, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls system with reference to financial statements in place and the operating effectiveness of such controls;
+Under section 143(3](i] of the Act, we are also responsible for expressing our opinion on whether the Company has adequate internal financial controls system with reference to Standalone Financial Statements in place and the operating effectiveness of such controls;

 • Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management.

 • Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the ability of the company to continue as a going concern.
-If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
+If we conclude that a material uncertainty exists, we are required to draw attention in our audit report to the related disclosures in the Standalone Financial Statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based on the audit evidence obtained up to the date of our audit report.
 However, future events or conditions may cause the company to cease to continue as a going concern.

-Materiality is the magnitude of misstatements in the Financial Statements that, individually or in aggregate, make it probable that economic decisions of a reasonably knowledgeable user of the financial statements may be influenced.
-We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and in evaluating the results of our work and (ii) to evaluate the effect of any identified misstatements in the Financial Statements.
+Materiality is the magnitude of misstatements in the Standalone Financial Statements that, individually or in aggregate, make it probable that economic decisions of a reasonably knowledgeable user of the Standalone Financial Statements may be influenced.
+We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and in evaluating the results of our work and (ii) to evaluate the effect of any identified misstatements in the Standalone Financial Statements.

 We communicate with those charged with governance of the Company regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal financial control that we identify during our audit.